ognjenjevremovic/pretty-easy-env-vars/README.md

 var envVars = require('pretty-easy-env-vars');

 // 	Set environment variables, from within '.envVars' file
-//	located in the root of the project (default filename, filepath, file extension) envVars();
+//	located in the root of the project (default filename, file path, file extension) envVars();
 ```